visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 being added in this new issue tracker.
 However, there are likely a number of issues of this same kind already mixed in with our *normal* product development issues backlog.
-These should probably be audited for whether or not they are an issue of the *general housekeeping* or *low-hanging fruit* type here and then appropriately re-labeled.
+These should probably be audited for whether or not they are an issue of the *low-hanging fruit* type here and then appropriately re-labeled.

 .. danger::
    The whole team should engage in a label-palooza to sift through existing